hafizwaqar147/hafizwaqar147/README.md

 ## 🚀 About Me

-I’m a **Mass Communication graduate and Vice President of my Media Society**, passionate about blending **Generative AI, Prompt Engineering, and Visual Communication** to build intelligent, creative, and purpose-driven digital solutions.
+I’m a **Mass Communication graduate**, passionate about blending **Generative AI, Prompt Engineering, and Visual Communication** to build intelligent, creative, and purpose-driven digital solutions.
 With certifications from **LinkedIn Learning** and hands-on experience in **Python, Machine Learning, NLP, and OOP**, I focus on creating **AI-powered media tools** and **automation frameworks** that redefine how humans interact with technology and storytelling.

 I combine **journalistic insight, design thinking, and AI logic** to craft smarter workflows, engaging interfaces, and innovative media products for the modern age.